openapv/openapv/README.md

 ## How to use
 ### Encoder

-Encoder as input require raw YUV file (422, 444), 10-bit or more.
+Encoder as input require raw YCbCr file (422, 444), 10-bit or more.

 Displaying help: